ismamz/Sticky.framerfx/README.md

 ### Usage

-After install this package you will get two componentes: `Sticky` and `StickyElement`.
+After install this package you will get two components: `Sticky` and `StickyElement`.

 * `Sticky` component works exactly as a Scroll interactive component.
 * `StickyElement` must be connected to any frame that you want to be sticky.

-The `StickyElement` is treated as relative positioned until the scroll vertical position crosses the element top position, at which point it is treated as fixed positioned.
+> The `StickyElement` is treated as relative positioned until the scroll vertical position crosses the element top position, at which point it is treated as fixed positioned.

 ![Sticky Animation](https://media.giphy.com/media/2aSonQXwo4v0hPnEHh/giphy.gif)

+### Handle status

 `StickyElement` accepts two component instances: